-Subaru has forged a reputation for building vehicles that offer superior levels of protection through the use of the most technologically advanced active and passive safety systems available.
-The end result: vehicles that inspire confidence on every type of road, under all possible conditions and at all times.
-The Subaru Impreza has earned top safety ratings year after year and this trend continues with the latest-generation version—the strongest Impreza ever built and the one equipped with more powerful safety systems than ever before.
+For over a half-century, Subaru has forged a reputation for engineering vehicles that incorporate the latest thinking in active and passive safety technology.
+The end result: uncommon vehicles that inspire confidence on every type of road, under all possible conditions and at all times.
+The Subaru Impreza has earned top safety ratings year after year and this trend continues with the latest-generation version—the strongest Impreza ever built and the one equipped with more advanced safety systems than ever before.

 EyeSight® Driver Assist Technology

-Standard on all Impreza models equipped with the Lineartronic® CVT, this system utilises two cameras to monitor activity on the road ahead, help identify potential danger and provide assistance to the driver when needed most.
-EyeSight® features several different advanced active-safety systems: Pre-Collision Braking, Pre-Collision Brake Assist, Pre-Collision Throttle Management, Adaptive Cruise Control, Lane Departure Warning, Lane Sway Warning, Lead Vehicle Start Alert and Lane Keep Assist.
-Powered by this award-winning driver assist system, past versions of the Subaru Impreza earned the highest possible front crash prevention rating from the Insurance Institute for Highway Safety (IIHS)**.
+Standard on all trim levels, the latest version of EyeSight® utilizes two cameras and a new wide angle mono camera to monitor activity on the road ahead, help identify potential dangers and provide assistance to the driver when needed most.
+The system incorporates several advanced active safety features: Pre-Collision Braking, Pre-Collision Brake Assist, Pre-Collision Throttle Management, Adaptive Cruise Control, Lane Departure Warning, Lane Sway Warning, Lead Vehicle Start Alert and Lane Keep Assist.
+On the Impreza RS and Sport-tech, the system also includes Automatic Emergency Steering.
+When fitted with this award-winning driver assist system, past versions of the Impreza have earned the highest possible front crash prevention rating from the Insurance Institute for Highway Safety (IIHS)*.

 High Beam Assist